MLB executive Billy Bean, second openly gay player, dies at 60 - UPI.com

 1 of 4 | Billy Bean, the MLB's DEI chief died Tuesday after a months-long battle with acute myeloid leukemia.
 Photo by Matt Pearce/UPI | License Photo

 Aug.
-7 (UPI) -- Billy Bean, the second openly gay MLB player and the league's senior vice president of diversity, equity and inclusion, died Tuesday after an illness, MLB confirmed.
+7 (UPI) -- Billy Bean, the second openly gay Major League Baseball player and the league's senior vice president of diversity, equity and inclusion, died Tuesday after an illness, MLB confirmed.
 He was 60 years old.

 Bean died after an 11-month battle with acute myeloid leukemia after he shared in December that he had been diagnosed three months earlier.

-Major League Baseball Commissioner Rob Manfred said Tuesday that Bean was "one of the kindest and most respected individuals I have ever known," expressing his sadness and condolences to Bean's family and his husband, Greg Baker, "as we mourn our dear friend and colleague, Billy Bean."
+MLB Commissioner Rob Manfred said Tuesday that Bean was "one of the kindest and most respected individuals I have ever known," expressing his sadness and offering condolences to Bean's family and his husband, Greg Baker, "as we mourn our dear friend and colleague, Billy Bean."

 Several MLB teams on Tuesday paid tribute to Bean on social media, including the Arizona Diamondbacks, Los Angeles Dodgers, the Red Sox and San Diego Padres.

-A Santa Ana, Calif. native, Bean was Detroit's fourth-round 1986 draft pick and played for the Tigers, Dodgers and Padres from 1987-1995, logging a total of 519 plate appearances in 272 career games.
+A Santa Ana, Calif. native, Bean was Detroit's fourth-round 1986 draft pick and played for the Tigers, Dodgers and Padres from 1987 to 1995, logging a total of 519 plate appearances in 272 career games.

 Manfred said Bean was a friend "to countless people across our game" and made a noteworthy difference "through his constant dedication to others."